 Is the “Asian flush” the same as rosacea?

-People with heritage from certain Asian countries (particularly from Korea) lack an enzyme that detoxifies alcohol).
+People from certain Asian countries (particularly Korea) lack an enzyme that detoxifies alcohol).
 For these people, drinking even a small amount of alcohol can cause skin redness irritation that can be mistaken as acne rosacea (or other inflammatory skin conditions).
 The good news is, once alcohol consumption is stopped or at least reduced, this redness and irritation subsides quickly.
 So if you think you may have rosacea and enjoy a frequent cocktail, try cutting out alcohol for a period of time and see if there is any noticeable effect on your skin.

 Haircare and cosmetics for people with acne-prone Asian skin?